 Immigration lawyers are not, in general, the most highly paid of lawyers.
 They know that their clients often have difficulty obtaining the right to work in the U.S., and adjust their fees accordingly.
 In fact, a tradition has developed in which many charge flat fees for services, rather than an hourly rate.
 That means that, even if they spend hours trying to convince the immigration authorities that you really did send the entire application and nothing is missing, or clear up some other issue central to your case, you won't pay extra for it.

 For green card applications or other services, the fees will vary by region of the United States.
 But at least you can compare prices within your area.
-In Northern California, for example, the current range for a basic fiancé visa is between $700 and $2,000 (not including the adjustment of status application afterwards), and a marriage-based application runs from around $800 to $3,000.
+In Northern California, for example, the current range for a basic fiancé visa is between $750 and $2,000 (not including the adjustment of status application afterwards), and a marriage-based green card application runs from around $800 to $4,000.

 If the lawyer quotes an hourly rate instead, expect to pay between $100 and $350 per hour.